Posted in For Relatives, For Solicitors

 Now, membership of APR provides us with the opportunity to recognise and extend our team’s expertise as legal service providers whose work touches on many areas of probate and intestacy law.

-Nineteen members of our team now hold current paralegal practising certificates and are regulated by the PPR.
+Eighteen members of our team now hold current paralegal practising certificates and are regulated by the PPR.

 Our more recently recruited team members – all talented graduates or people with proven investigative skills – will work towards PPR membership, unless they are working towards membership of the Chartered Institute of Legal Executives.